 loading...

-The construction of this Missouri bridge was so perilous, the Missouri Historical Society reports that a dozen workers died as it was being built.
+The construction of this Missouri bridge was so perilous, that the Missouri Historical Society reports that a dozen workers died as it was being built.

 Missouri Historical Society via YouTube